Koed00/django-q/docs/install.rst

     $ python manage.py migrate

--  Make sure you have a `Redis <http://redis.io/>`__ server running somewhere and know how to connect to it.
+-  Make sure you have a `Redis <http://redis.io/>`__ server running somewhere and know how to connect to it or configure one of the alternative :doc:`brokers`.

 Requirements
 ------------